Websoft9Archive/ansible-zabbix/docs/else-troubleshooting.md

 > Many troubleshooting is closely related to the Server, if you can confirm troubleshooting is related to Cloud Platform, please refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)

-#### Zabbix Redirects Error

-When add new language for Zabbix, it will add redirects rules in the  `.htaccess` file of Zabbix root directory.

-Check your `.htaccess` file in your application root directory, make sure there not any cycle redirects settings

 #### Database service could not be started?

 Insufficient disk space, insufficient memory, and configuration file errors can make database service could not be started